psadmin-io/psadminio-io_metricbeat/README.md

 ### What io_metricbeat affects

 The module will not modify PeopleSoft domains.
-It only creates external files to be used with Metricbeat for monitoring PeopleSoft WebLogic domains.
+It only creates `modules.d/*.yml` files to be used with Metricbeat for monitoring PeopleSoft WebLogic domains.

 ## Reference